Google Store: Best Buy

+Brick-and-mortar

 Chelsea Market

 In May 2021, Google announced that it would be opening a physical retail store as part of its Chelsea Market campus in New York City, next to its New York offices.
-Similar to the Apple Store, the Google Store Chelsea showcases Google's hardware products including Pixel, Nest, Chromecast, Fitbit, and Pixelbook devices, subscription services such as Google Stadia and Google Fi, software products such as Google Translate and Google Duo, as well as exclusive merchandise.
+Similar to the Apple Store, the Google Store Chelsea showcases Google's hardware products including Pixel, Nest, Chromecast, Fitbit, and Pixelbook devices, subscription services such as Google Stadia and Google Fi Wireless, software products such as Google Translate and Google Duo, as well as exclusive merchandise.
 It opened on June 17, 2021.

 Williamsburg, Brooklyn

 In May 2022, Google announced during the 2022 Google I/O keynote that a second physical Google Store would open in Williamsburg, Brooklyn.
 It opened on June 16, 2022.

+Google Visitor Experience

+In September 2023, Google announced that a third physical Google Store would be opened in the new Google Visitor Experience visitor center next to the Googleplex in Mountain View, California, the first Google Store on the West Coast.
+The store opened alongside the visitor center on October 12, 2023.

+Newbury Street, Boston

+A fourth physical Google Store located at 153 Newbury Street in Boston, Massachusetts officially opened in 2024.

+Oakbrook, Illinois

+A fifth physical Google Store opened on November 1, 2024, at Oakbrook Center in suburban Oak Brook in the Chicagoland area.

+Santa Monica, California

+The sixth physical Google Store opened in 2025 in Santa Monica in the Greater Los Angeles area.

+Austin, Texas

+The seventh physical Google Store opened in 2025 in Austin, Texas.

+Stores are being planned in Aventura, Florida and in the Georgetown neighborhood of Washington, D.C.

 Awards

 Google Store received the 2016 Webby Award in the Consumer Electronics category.